telerik/blazor-docs/hybrid-blazor-apps.md

 ## Prerequisites

-Prior to adding the Telerik components, you need to make sure you can run the corresponding technology stack and the basic Hybrid Blazor WebView in it.
+Prior to adding the Telerik components, ensure the corresponding technology stack is setup and the basic Hybrid Blazor WebView runs as expected in it.

 You need the following prerequisites: